Identify Flatware Makers: Marks and Patterns

 Upload photos.
 We identify the object, check real sales, and show the right appraisal path.

-To identify flatware makers, photograph the back of each handle type and look for maker names, logos, hallmarks, sterling or plate words, pattern marks, and country marks.
+To identify flatware makers, photograph the back of each handle type and look for maker names, logos, hallmarks, sterling or plate words, pattern marks, country marks, and storage-box labels.
 Maker identity must be paired with metal content.
+A famous name on silverplate does not equal the value of the same maker's sterling pattern, and a sterling mark without a clear pattern or set count still leaves value uncertain.

 Quick identification checklist

-• Photograph maker marks on forks, spoons, knives, serving pieces, and box labels.
+- Photograph maker marks on forks, spoons, knives, serving pieces, knife blades, storage rolls, boxes, and labels.

-• Record metal marks such as sterling, 925, EPNS, plate, stainless, or Heirloom sterling.
+- Record metal marks such as sterling, 925, 950, coin, EPNS, silver plate, plated, stainless, or Heirloom sterling.

 Key value and identity drivers